kumahq/kuma-website/app/_src/using-mesh/managing-ingress-traffic/builtin-listeners.md

 {% endtab %}
 {% endtabs %}

-In this example, the gateway proxy listens for HTTP protocol connections on TCP port 8080 but restricts the `Host` header to `foo.example.com`.
+In the above example, the gateway proxy listens for HTTP protocol connections on TCP port 8080 but restricts the `Host` header to `foo.example.com`.

 {% tabs selectors useUrlFragment=false %}
 {% tab selectors Kubernetes %}